Foods to Avoid During Pregnancy

 Alcohol

-Why: There's no known safe amount.
-It crosses the placenta.
+Why: There's no amount that's been proven harmless.
+It crosses the placenta directly.

-Instead: Mocktails, sparkling water with fruit, or pregnancy-safe teas.
+Instead: Mocktails, sparkling water with fresh fruit, ginger or peppermint tea.

 Probably Fine (Despite What You've Heard)